cu-swe4s-fall-2019/time-series-basics-evangallagher/README.md

 data_import.py is the executable function, run with data_import.sh

+**For pandas:** the pandas section requires homebrew, specifically the gtime function

 ### Import Data

 ImportData is the major class of data_import.py It takes a csv file that contains time and value columns.